 - the SDGs are a global consensus on long-term goals, and investors have a role to play in achieving those goals;

-- they can be used as a framework for measuring real-world impact at the investor and system level.
+- they can be used as a framework for measuring real-world impact at the investor and system level;

+It is in this respect that in this paper we will discuss the other elements that make the SDGs relevant for investors.
 So, when considering the wider role of finance in society, the SDGs are likely to become the common framework with which to shape future investment decisions and against which to judge the utility of finance.

 “At Cbus our priority is investing to generate the best outcomes for our members and ensuring our strategy delivers sustained value.
 A sustainable global financial system requires the realisation of the SDGs.
 That is why we are committed to investing in a way that contributes to the achievement of these ambitious goals and encourage others to join us.”

 “Institutional investors should be in the business of investing for the long term well-being of their beneficiaries.
 After all, nobody wants to retire into a world ruined by poor corporate practices.
 The SDGs provide the best guide as to how to build the world we all want.
 That’s why at Aviva we’re bringing together others to build a set of free, publicly available benchmarks to show how well companies are doing in contributing to – or working against – the aims of the SDGs.
 We believe everyone needs to work together to deliver the bold aims of the SDGs and a healthy future for all.”